Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: The Borel Sum and the Asymptotic Separation

 Since ${\rm Re}[t_\pm]<0$ and the integrand is analytic in the negative real complex half plane, one can adopt a straight line for the integration path between $t_\pm$ for any values of $p$ and $m$.
 It is straightforward to do the integrals analytically giving

 and

 In the large-$\beta_0$ approximation the results are compact as well and read

-An essential feature of the results for the FOPT Borel sum ambiguity $\delta^{\rm FOPT}$ for a certain IR renormalon term in the Adler function's Borel function is that they can be used as a proxy for the impact and the size of the corresponding OPE correction (determined within the standard OPE method) in the spectral function moment.
+The results for the FOPT Borel sum ambiguity $\delta^{\rm FOPT}$ for a certain generic IR renormalon term in the Adler function's Borel function are sometimes taken as a proxy for the impact and the parametric size of the corresponding OPE correction (determined within the standard OPE method) in the spectral function moment.
+So the equality $\delta^{\rm FOPT}_{\beta_0}(m\neq p,p,1,s_0)=0$ expresses that the OPE correction associated to a simple pole renormalon $\sim 1/(p-u)$ vanishes for the weight function $W(x)=(-x)^{m\neq p}$.

-It is instructive to compare the expressions for the FOPT Borel sum ambiguity $\delta^{\rm FOPT}$ with those for the asymptotic separation $\Delta$.
+It is instructive to compare the expressions for the FOPT Borel sum ambiguity $\delta^{\rm FOPT}$ with those for the asymptotic separation $\Delta$ for the same $p$ value.
+Both exhibit the same power suppression $\sim (\Lambda_{\rm QCD}^{2}/s_0)^p$ as a reminder of the fact that both stem from the same IR renormalon.
 It is straightforward to see that for integer values $m\neq p$ we always have $\Delta > \delta^{\rm FOPT}$.
-More importantly, it is even possible that parametrically $\Delta \gg \delta^{\rm FOPT}$, as can be easily seen in the large-$\beta_0$ approximation where a single pole renormalon ambiguity in the Adler function is eliminated for $m\neq p$ (i.e.\ $\delta^{\rm FOPT}_{\beta_0}(m\neq p,p,1,s_0)=0$), while the corresponding asymptotic separation $\Delta_{\beta_0}$ is finite.
-If the full QCD $\beta$-function is accounted for, the FOPT Borel sum ambiguity is not zero, but still strongly suppressed.
-We thus see that the asympotic separation due to some IR renormalon in the Adler function can be parametrically larger than the size of the OPE corrections computed in the standard OPE approach.
-This observation is yet one more hint that the close association between non-analytic structures in the FOPT Borel representation and the standard OPE corrections does not apply for the CIPT approach.
-We touch upon this issue again in Sec.~\ref{sec:implications}.
+More importantly, it is even possible that parametrically $\Delta \gg \delta^{\rm FOPT}$, as can be easily seen in the large-$\beta_0$ approximation where a single pole renormalon ambiguity in the Adler function is always eliminated for $m\neq p$ (i.e.\ $\delta^{\rm FOPT}_{\beta_0}(m\neq p,p,1,s_0)=0$), while the corresponding asymptotic separation $\Delta_{\beta_0}$ is finite.
+We thus see that the asymptotic separation due to some IR renormalon in the Adler function can be parametrically larger than the size of the OPE corrections computed in the standard OPE approach.
+This is a reflection of the peculiar and unusual properties of the CIPT expansion we have already mentioned in Sec.~\ref{sec:anatomy}.